 Pinterest is the main platform for bloggers and content creators when you want to gain readers and traffic.
 Make sure you convert or make your account into a business Pinterest account so you can link your website and reach more readers!
 Make a pinned post about your content, and upload it on Pinterest.
 And it’s free, too!
-There are countless free Pinterest courses out there which will help you A LOT.
+There are countless free Pinterest and blogging courses as well as free blogging lessons out there which will help you A LOT.

 Pinterest is not just a social media platform, but also a search engine site so you can say that the people on there are searching for something.
 Most likely, one of your posts will give them the answer they’re looking for.
 Remember to use pleasing images and font style when you make your pins!

 Once you gain enough readers and visitors, THEN you can branch out to Facebook and Instagram.

 If you’re someone who is not that creative and is having a hard time thinking of layouts and design ideas (like me), Canva will help you with sooooo much.
 They have beautiful ready-made templates in ALL categories, and that includes a Pinterest template!
 Honestly, Canva saves you time and energy because you don’t have to spend hours and hours of experimenting with edits and layout designs.